aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/insert-picture-in-jython/_index.md

 ﻿---
-title: Insert Picture in Jython
+title: Insert Picture in Jython – Aspose.Words for Java
+articleTitle: Insert Picture in Jython
+linktitle: Insert Picture in Jython
 description: "Jython: insert picture in document using Aspose.Words for Java."
 type: docs
 weight: 35